An opinion piece by Tadeusz Hawrot,

 Global health leaders have given the green light to development of a 10-year global plan on neurological disorders, with a price tag of US$ 36.9 million

 In February 2020 the WHO Executive Board endorsed a document calling on the global community to discuss prioritisation of Epilepsy and other neurological disorders.
-Back then, file received formal backing from some 100 countries.
+Back then, the file received formal backing from some 100 countries.

 This has been followed up by the adoption of the Resolution “Global Actions on epilepsy and other neurological disorders” by all WHO Member States at the World Health Assembly earlier in November.
 Importantly, among the countries and regions co-sponsoring the Resolution, was the European Union.